corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 For example for the Doorman service:

-![doorman migration](/en/images/doorman-migration.png "doorman migration") These steps should be followed for both the Doorman and Network Map services.
+![doorman migration](/en/images/doorman-migration.png "doorman migration") These steps should be followed for both the Doorman and Network Map Services.
 This step is *non-destructive* - it should leave the old DB untouched, only copying the data across to the new DBs.
 Once both services have been migrated via the above steps they should be fully functional: